2022–23 Michigan Tech Huskies men's basketball team

 The 2022–23 Michigan Tech Huskies men's basketball team represented Michigan Tech in the 2022–23 NCAA Division II men's basketball season.
-The Huskies were led by a second-year head coach Josh Buettner and played their home games at SDC Gymnasium in Houghton, Michigan as members of the GLIAC.
+The Huskies were led by a second-year head coach Josh Buettner and played their home games at SDC Gymnasium in Houghton, Michigan as members of the Great Lakes Intercollegiate Athletic Conference (GLIAC).

 Previous season

 Regular season

-The Huskies finished 16–4 in the GLIAC and 20-6 overall in the 2021–22 season prior to the GLIAC tournament, sweeping rivals Northern Michigan in the process.
+The Huskies finished 16–4 in the GLIAC and 20–6 overall in the 2021–22 season prior to the GLIAC tournament, sweeping rivals Northern Michigan in the process.

 Post season

 The Huskies were the 2-seed in the GLIAC Tournament.
-They defeated then 7-seed Parkside in the quarterfinals, but lost to the Wildcats of Northern Michigan in the semi-finals.
-Michigan Tech missed the NCAA (DII) Tournament due to their position in the GLIAC Tournament.
+They defeated then 7-seed Parkside in the quarterfinals, but lost to the Wildcats of Northern Michigan in the semifinals.
+Michigan Tech missed the NCAA (DII) tournament due to their position in the GLIAC tournament.

 Offseason

 Coaching changes

-In the game notes for their matchup against Lewis (November 12, 2022), under the "More News and Notes" section on page six, it is brought up that now former Assistant Coach Rae Drake retired.
+In the game notes for their matchup against Lewis (November 12, 2022), under the "More News and Notes" section on page six, it is brought up that now former assistant coach Rae Drake retired.
 In his place appears to be Zach Flener, which is indicated on Page 5, with his name being there put image not yet present.

 Departures

 2022 recruiting class

-To make up for how many people would depart at the end of the 2021–2022 season, Head Coach Josh Buettner and Michigan Tech went on the lookout.
+To make up for how many people would depart at the end of the 2021–22 season, Head Coach Josh Buettner and Michigan Tech went on the lookout.
 They first offered to Marcus Tomashek, a Junior at Ashwaubenon High School at the time in January 2022, then Dan Gherezgher, and another three students in the class of 2022 throughout the year of 2021.